Andrea Oliver — The Story Behind Octavian Investments

 Part One

-The stay-at-home mom who accidentally
+The stay-at-home mom who accidentally became an entrepreneur

 I was not trying to build a business.
 I was trying to make a little extra money from home while raising four kids.
 That is the honest truth, and I think it matters that I start there — because almost every founder I have ever worked with has a version of that same story.
 You were not trying to conquer markets.
 You were trying to solve a problem.
 And somewhere in the process of solving that problem, a business appeared around you.